-How is your IELTS speaking band score calculated?
+How are IELTS speaking band scores calculated?
 This is an important question for any IELTS candidate because many mistakes can be avoided by knowing what the examiner is looking for and how your speaking is graded.
 This post gives you a brief outline of the grading criteria, how band scores are calculated and how examiners typically grade the speaking.

 The 4 grading criteria

 |Fluency and coherence||How fluently you speak and how well you link your ideas together|